ekkus93/sparkle_motion/docs/THE_PLAN.md

 - Agents must be small, testable, and segregate policy decisions from heavy compute.
 Agents orchestrate adapters (FunctionTools); adapters are plain, testable callables that use `gpu_utils.model_context`.
  - Deterministic test harnesses: provide stubbed pipelines that produce deterministic artifacts (seed-based PNGs, predictable pHash values).
-- Duplicate detection: use perceptual hashing (pHash) and a simple LRU cache (or Redis) to dedupe recent artifacts; `images_agent` should support `dedupe=True` semantics.
+ - Duplicate detection: use perceptual hashing (pHash) and a simple LRU cache or an SQLite-backed `RecentIndex` to dedupe recent artifacts; `images_agent` should support `dedupe=True` semantics and persist recent-index state to SQLite for the single-user workflow.
+Do not rely on Redis — this project is explicitly single-user and uses SQLite as the canonical lightweight store.
 - OOM handling: adapters should normalize OOMs to `ModelOOMError` with structured metadata (stage, suggested_shrink_hint, memory_snapshots).